Sue-Chūō Station: Lines

 The station is served by the Kashii Line and is located 23.1 km from the starting point of the line at Saitozaki.

 Station layout

-The station, which is unstaffed, consists of a side platform serving a single track.
-The station building is of modern construction with tiled roof and houses a small waiting area and automatic ticket machines.
-A bike shed is provided next to the station building and another one on the station forecourt opposite.
+The station, which is unstaffed, consists of a side platform serving one track.
+The station building is modern, with a tiled roof, and includes a small waiting area and automatic ticket machines.
+A bike shed is provided next to the station building, and another one is located on the station forecourt opposite.

-Adjacent stations

 History

 The station was opened by JR Kyushu on 11 March 1989 as an additional station on the existing track of the Kashii Line.

 On 14 March 2015, the station, along with others on the line, became a remotely managed "Smart Support Station".
 Under this scheme, although the station became unstaffed, passengers using the automatic ticket vending machines or ticket gates could receive assistance via intercom from staff at a central support centre.